tekknolagi/isdt/assignments/02-cli-constructive.md

 getting unwieldy.
 Either way, you are going to solve your own problems today by *writing a build script*.

-You need not have written C code ever before starting this part of the assignment.
-We will provide sample code to you so that you can test your build system.
+This part of the assignment uses the C compiler as an example, but it doesn't require you to write C: we provide sample C code you can use to test your build system.
 Later, though, you *will* write some C code and integrate it into your build system.